numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - Exposed fields patch the graph/triggers, then config + vars are interpolated into the graph.
 - Flow steps are executed against the compiled graph using the node types above.
 - `detect_intent` stores the output in `session.state.vars.detectedIntent`.
+- `detect_intent` runs intent detection against the global AutomationIntent list and stores the output in `session.state.vars.detectedIntent`.
 - `trigger` nodes are ignored at execution (they only define entry criteria).
 - State persists via `buildNextState` and `AutomationSession`.
 - Node-level logging is supported via `logEnabled` on each node.
 If `logEnabled` is explicitly `false`, node start/complete logging is suppressed; otherwise logs are emitted.